NuKeeperDotNet/NuKeeper/GettingStarted.md

 #### Hidden token

-The github token is a secret; often you don't want to put it on the command line, e.g. if this command line is in a script stored in a public repository.
+The GitHub token is a secret; often you don't want to put it on the command line, e.g. if this command line is in a script stored in a public repository.
 In that case, you can put it in the environment variable `NuKeeper_github_token` and NuKeeper will automatically read it from there.

 ````
 set NuKeeper_github_token=mygithubtoken
 ````

-#### Custom github api server
+#### Custom GitHub api server

-If you have a a different github server, e.g. one hosted inside your organisation, you need to find out where its api root url is.
+If you have a a different GitHub server, e.g. one hosted inside your organisation, you need to find out where its api root url is.
 You can specify it to Nukeeper with e.g. `api=https://github.mycompany.com/api/v3`.
 The default is the public aspi at `https://api.github.com`

-#### Custom nuget feeds
+#### Custom NuGet feeds

-If you have an internal nuget package feed, then you can specify a list of nuget sources on the command line. e.g. `sources=https://api.nuget.org/v3/index.json;http://packages.mycompany.com/nugetfeed`
+If you have an internal NugGet package feed, then you can specify a list of NuGet sources on the command line. e.g. `sources=https://api.nuget.org/v3/index.json;http://packages.mycompany.com/nugetfeed`

 If you override this, you can chose to include the public `api.nuget.org` feed or not.
 You may not need to, if your internal feed proxies this.